 Finland tabled its pledges and commitments in support of its candidacy for membership for the 2006-2007 period on 9 May 2006.
 In the document, Finland pledged, inter alia, to

 Domestically, Finland pledged to: further intensify efforts to eradicate violence against women; intensify its fight against human trafficking; intensify action against racism and discrimination; and strengthen the rights of indigenous peoples, particularly the Sami people.

 An analysis of steps taken by Finland in fulfillment of its international level pledges shows that it did indeed ratify the OP-CRC.
 Finland has also cooperated with Special Procedures, maintaining a Standing Invitation and responding to all communications.
 Similarly, Finland has shown a strong commitment to UPR, participating at ministerial-level, submitting a mid-term report on implementation, and participating in the reviews of 59 other states during the first cycle.
-Finland is Party to 6 of the core conventions, and at present has one overdue report (CERD – 3 months) and submitted one late (CAT).
+Finland is Party to 7 of the core conventions, and at present has one overdue report (CRC – 3 years).